YunniCho98/E4VRAnalysis/README.md

 1. The first step is to collect the EDA data files for batch processing.
 After running [script_gen_csv.m](script_gen_csv.m), the EDA data files will become available in the '*data_batch_for_ledalab*' folder.
 2. Navigate in MATLAB into the '*data_batch_ledalab_output*' folder and run the [script_leda_lab_analysis.m](script_leda_lab_analysis.m) script.
 This will process the EDA data files in batch mode with the settings in the script.
 Note that Ledalab will export the result files in the current working directory, which is why it is recommended to modify the directory prior.
 Otherwise, it is possible to manually copy all the generated files named `_era.mat` into the correct folder
 3. Run [script_gen_csv_eda.m](script_gen_csv_eda.m) to generate the output CSV files.

+### (3) Eye-Tracking Data Processing
+In this part of the workflow, we process the eye-tracking data to identify fixation points.
+Fixations are essential for understanding where and for how long a participant is focusing their gaze, which is crucial for various experimental designs.

 ## Output structure
 ### Exported CSV File